A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

 As an intermediate goal towards constructing PRF-SKL, we introduce a primitive which we call unpredictable functions with secure key leasing (UPF-SKL).\footnote{Though UPF-SKL and PRF-SKL are syntactically identical, we treat them as different primitives for clarity.}

-\begin{definition}[UPF-SKL] A UPF-SKL scheme $\mathsf{UPFSKL}$ with classical revocation has the same syntax as PRF-SKL with classical revocation and satisfies the following security, which we call UP-VRA security, formalized by the experiment $\expb{\UPFSKL,\qA}{up}{vra}(1^\secp)$ between an adversary $\qA$ and the challenger: \begin{enumerate} \item The challenger runs $\Setup(1^\secp)\ra(\pp,\msk, \dvk)$ and sends $\pp$ to $\qA$. \item Given $\pp$ from the challenger, $\qA$ starts to run.
-Throughout the game, $\qA$ has an oracle access to the evaluation oracle $\Eval(\msk, \cdot)$, which takes as input $s\in \Domprf$ and returns $\Eval(\msk, s)$, until it receives the challenge input at Step~\ref{Step:receiving-challenge-upf-VRA} below. $\qA$ can access the oracle arbitrarily many times at any timing.
+\begin{definition}[UPF-SKL] A UPF-SKL scheme $\mathsf{UPFSKL}$ with classical lessor has the same syntax as PRF-SKL with classical lessor and satisfies the following security, which we call UP-VRA security, formalized by the experiment $\expb{\UPFSKL,\qA}{up}{vra}(1^\secp)$ between an adversary $\qA$ and the challenger: \begin{enumerate} \item The challenger runs $\Setup(1^\secp)\ra(\pp,\msk, \dvk)$ and sends $\pp$ to $\qA$. \item Given $\pp$ from the challenger, $\qA$ starts to run.
+Throughout the game, $\qA$ has an oracle access to the evaluation oracle $\Eval(\msk, \cdot)$, which takes as input $s\in \Domprf$ and returns $\Eval(\msk, s)$, until it receives the challenge input at Step~\ref{Step:receiving-challenge-upf-VRA} below. $\qA$ can access the oracle arbitrarily many times at any time.

-\item The challenger plays the role of the lessor and runs $\qIntKeyGen(1^\secp)$ with $\qA$.
+\item The challenger plays the role of the lessor and runs $\qIntKeyGen(\pp,\msk)$ with $\qA$.
 If the output is $\bot$, the challenger outputs $0$ as the output of the game.
+Let $\tau$ be the transcript of the execution of $\qIntKeyGen$.

 \item $\qA$ continues to have an oracle access to the evaluation oracle.
 At some point, $\qA$ sends $\cert$ to the challenger.